jiink/By-the-Nine/README.md

 ## By the Nine - a CHIP-9 emulator

-This CHIP-9 emulator is current incomplete
+This CHIP-9 emulator is currently incomplete